Lurker00/DX200-USB-Audio-Release/README.md

 **Known problem:** During playback of tracks with 44.1KHz sampling rate, short cracking noise may appear time to time, with several seconds, or even minutes, in between.
 The reason is still unknown, and there is no a way to avoid it.
 It happens with all the players tested, and does not happen with any other sample rate, including DSD.
 A workaround for 16/44.1 recordings is to use any player with playback via Android: it does not affect the quality.

 ## History of public releases
+**1.0.39** - only available in [custom firmware builds](https://github.com/Lurker00/DX200-firmware) starting from 2.2.110 Rev.2:
+* USB Audio saves at reboot or power off, and restores ant boot up, the DX200-specific sound settings: digital filter, gain, auto-mute.
+* ***USB DAC*** menu item - turns DX200 into USB DAC mode.
+* Attempt to switch XMOS chip modes (start/stop interface, start/stop USB DAC) is not allowed when an S/PDIF cable is attached, and a warning message is displayed.
+This is due to a discovered problem, that the audio driver does not correctly switches modes with S/PDIF cable attached, down to device hang.
+* Minor bug fixes, notification display improved.

 **1.0.35** - only available in [custom firmware builds](https://github.com/Lurker00/DX200-firmware) starting from 2.2.110 Rev.1:
 * ***Active player*** - choose the music player application that you currently use most of time, even if you have only one USB Audio compatible player.
 If there are more than one recognized players, the application hides other players (they are still visible in Android Settings-Apps menu), and, on USB device attached event, grants access to the USB device without questions and launches the player chosen.
 This eliminates possible conflicts and simplifies the use.
 If you want all your players back, select *I'll control it myself!* and tap OK.
 * ***Battery saver*** is improved: it stops 4 out of 8 CPU kernels, and stops Media Scanner.